Microsoft · AI-900

 Job roles commonly associated with AI certifications on the Azure track include AI Engineer, Machine Learning Engineer, Data Scientist, Cloud Solutions Architect, and Data Analyst.
 Salary ranges for Azure AI-related roles broadly span $96,900 to over $200,000 depending on seniority, specialization, and geography.
 While AI-900 alone does not qualify candidates for senior technical positions, it is a recognized signal of initiative and foundational knowledge in a hiring market where 81% of hiring managers, according to recent industry surveys, report prioritizing demonstrated AI skills during candidate screening.
 The certification does not expire, so it retains its value without requiring periodic renewal exams.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 464 questions.

 Explanation